openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 ## Troubleshooting

 * If you get the error "No MQTT client": Please update your installation.
 * If you use the Mosquitto broker: Please be aware that there is a relatively low setting for retained messages.
-At some point messages will just not being delivered anymore:
+At some point messages will just not being delivered anymore: Change the setting.
-Change the setting